collective live+work spaces

 Are there group discounts?

 Maybe.
-Groups tend to be cliquey and we like everyone to interact, so we don't encourage groups unless from the ecosystem (i.e. coworking spaces, co-ops, social enterprise teams, progressive businesses,…) for whom we may offer a discount.
+Groups tend to be cliquey and we like everyone to interact, so we don't encourage groups unless from the ecosystem for whom we may offer a discount.
 Please introduce yourselves!

 Sharing

-You can transfer any value of your use to another member and you may charge for it at any rate not exceeding the public rate.
+You can transfer any value of your use to another member and you may charge for it at any rate.
 Use is thus freely tradeable amongst members (our 'internal market').

-In the case of low demand a member with unused time will be obliged to resell at a rate lower than the co-op's, benefiting other members, but (further) reducing the liklihood of community fund contributions thus encouraging management changes.
+In the case of low demand a member with unused time will be obliged to resell at a rate lower than the co-op's, benefiting other members, and potentially encouraging management changes.

 Can I share my room?

 Yes.
 If your roommate is not a member, they must be registered as a guest, and will be given their own access pass.
+Guests will appear on «who's here» as staying with you.
 Anyone unregistered and without their own pass will be immediately ejected and the member whom invited them called before the council.
 Your guest and their actions are your responsibility, so make sure you educate them well!

-Identical, however exceptions apply such a a larger number of guests that be vouched for in a given year.
+Identical, however exceptions apply such as having a larger number of guests whom can be vouched for in a given year.
+(See dedicated and cohousing.)

 Can I share my pass/account?